DM2405/Python-Basics/README.md

-# Python-Basics
+# Python Basics
-Python fundamentals: variables, loops, functions, data structures, and file handling.
+This repository covers the fundamental concepts of Python programming.

+## Topics Covered
+- Variables and Data Types
+- Conditional Statements (if-else)